epic-math/sfvue2/INSTALL.md

 3. This will create a virtual environment and activate it.
 Now use pip to install dependencies with:

+    (note) We may want to install mariadb-devel to avoid vertualenv EnvironmentError: mysql_config not found

     pip install -r dev-requirements.txt
     (note)
        --allow-external PIL --allow-unverified PIL PIL==1.1.7